Technology and Human Communication

 When we email or text people while at the beach, we no longer stay present to the sound of the waves, or the conversation with others.

-When we email or text people while at home, we may miss out on the conversations with family.
+When we email or text people while at home, we may miss out on the conversations that are taking place within the family.

-When we are internet browsing and emailing while having coffee at a wifi enabled coffee shop, we may no longer be present to other people in the place, to the flavor of the coffee or the food we’re having.
+When we are internet browsing and emailing while having coffee at Panera or Starbucks, we may no longer be present to other people in the place, to the flavor of the coffee or the food we’re having.

 When we talk on our cell phones while driving, we may get distracted from enjoying the drive and our surroundings.
-Worse yet, we may crash into a pole.
+Or, we may just crash onto something.

-Technology can be a formidable barrier to human communication, but we cannot let that discourage us from using communication technology to our benefit.
+Technology can be a formidable barrier to human communication, but we cannot let that prevent us from appreciating the synergy between technology and human communication.